awsdocs/aws-lambda-developer-guide/doc_source/java-logging.md

 The GitHub repository for this guide includes sample applications that demonstrate the use of various logging configurations\.
 Each sample application includes scripts for easy deployment and cleanup, an AWS SAM template, and supporting resources\.

-**Java Sample Applications**
+**Sample Lambda Applications in Java**
++ [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-java) – A Java function that shows the use of Lambda's Java libraries, logging, environment variables, layers, AWS X\-Ray tracing, unit tests, and the AWS SDK\.
 + [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-basic) – A minimal Java function with unit tests and variable logging configuration\.
-Includes both Gradle and Maven builds\.
-+ [java\-events](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-events) – A minimal Java function that uses the [aws\-lambda\-java\-events](java-package.md) library with event types that don't require the AWS SDK as a dependency, such as Amazon API Gateway and Amazon Simple Notification Service\.
++ [java\-events](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-events) – A minimal Java function that uses the [aws\-lambda\-java\-events](java-package.md) library with event types that don't require the AWS SDK as a dependency, such as Amazon API Gateway\.
 + [java\-events\-v1sdk](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/java-events-v1sdk) – A Java function that uses the [aws\-lambda\-java\-events](java-package.md) library with event types that require the AWS SDK as a dependency \(Amazon Simple Storage Service, Amazon DynamoDB, and Amazon Kinesis\)\.
-+ [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-java) – A Java function with the events library, advanced logging configuration, and the AWS SDK for Java 2\.x that calls the Lambda API to retrieve account settings\.
 + [s3\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/s3-java) – A Java function that processes notification events from Amazon S3 and uses the Java Class Library \(JCL\) to create thumbnails from uploaded image files\.

 The `java-basic` sample application shows a minimal logging configuration that supports logging tests\.
 The handler code uses the `LambdaLogger` logger provided by the context object\.
 For tests, the application uses a custom `TestLogger` class that implements the `LambdaLogger` interface with a Log4j 2 logger\.
 It uses SLF4J as a facade for compatibility with the AWS SDK\.
 Logging libraries are excluded from build output to keep the deployment package small\.